be-classy/Be-classy-/README.md

   </header>
   <section>
     <h2>About Me</h2>
     <p>Hello!
-I'm a professional model and fashion designer passionate about bringing creativity and elegance to life.
+I'm a  model and fashion designer passionate about bringing creativity and elegance to life.
 I am available for photoshoots, ad campaigns, and fashion design projects.
 Whether you need a model to showcase your brand or someone to design stylish outfits, I'm here to collaborate.</p>
   </section>
   <section>
     <h2>Contact Me</h2>